-During the years ended December 31, 2021 and 2020, the Authority paid \$6,907 and \$6,808, respectively, fixed and received \$155 and \$1,134, respectively, variable related to their outstanding swap agreements.
+During the years ended December 31, 2022 and 2021, the Authority paid \$8,349 and \$6,907, respectively, fixed and received \$1,920 and \$155, respectively, variable related to their outstanding swap agreements.

 As noted in the tables above, current period changes in fair value for the interest rate swaps that are accounted for as hedges are recorded on the statements of net position as an adjustment to hedging derivative - interest rate swap, deferred outflows or deferred inflows.
 Additionally, current period changes in fair value for the interest rate swap accounted for as an investment is recorded on the statements of revenues, expenses, and changes in net position as a component of investment income.
-The fair value of the outstanding interest rate swaps as of December 31, 2021 and 2020 is reported on the statements of net position as a swap liability.
+The fair value of the outstanding interest rate swaps as of December 31, 2022 and 2021 are reported on the statements of net position as a swap asset and swap liability.
 The swaps are valued using significant other observable inputs (Level 2 inputs).